scipy-conference/scipy_proceedings/papers/arnold/divisi.rst

 facilities for labeling entries.
 Notice that ``row`` and ``col`` were both specified as strings (a term and a filename) rather than numbers.
-The ``row_labels`` and ``col_labels`` attributes keep track of what label is assigned to each row or column index:
+The ``row_labels`` and ``col_labels`` attributes keep track of what label is assigned to each row or column index: [#]_:

+.. [#] Example output in this paper is truncated or rounded for brevity.

 >>> matrix.row_labels
 <OrderedSet of 8976 items like the>